Skip to content

 Buying the platform without rewriting the pre-arrival template.
 The default template every vendor ships is generic.
 The 30 minutes it takes to rewrite it in your property’s voice is the single highest-leverage onboarding task.
 Skip it and your guests will tell you the messages feel like spam.

 Not connecting the PMS reservation status on day one.
-A messaging platform that doesn’t know the guest’s arrival date cannot trigger sequences.
-According to Phocuswright’s 2024 hospitality technology survey, 22% of hotels using guest-messaging platforms admit their PMS connection broke at some point and went unnoticed for weeks.
-Set a weekly sync test.
+A messaging platform that does not know the guest’s arrival date cannot trigger sequences.
+Set a weekly sync test: create a dummy reservation, modify it, cancel it, and confirm the guest-messaging platform receives each event.

 Asking staff to monitor two inboxes during transition.
 Pick a cutover date.
 Forward all incoming channels to the new platform from that date.
 Do not run parallel inboxes “just in case.”
 Parallel inboxes guarantee that one will get neglected.